-Key No.1 – Plan Your Hen Do
+Plan Your Own Hen Do

-Key No.2 – Get an Air BnB apartment instead of a hotel
+Get an Air BnB apartment instead of a hotel

 I don’t just recommend staying together in an apartment, I insist.
 And this is coming from me, who has a serious thing with hotels.
 I love them dearly and take every opportunity to stay in one and so I was initially skeptical about the apartment thing.

-Key No.3 – The Surprise Stripper is a must
+The Surprise Stripper is NOT a must

 Oh, you thought you’d get a photo did you?
 Here are some photos of the food and drink we had instead.

 Choose as many hens as you can handle

 But whether you are four or forty, there will always be a range of personalities with different wishes and ideas to convince and coordinate.
 Let alone multiple taxi requirements, large table bookings, and other potential issues… So choose your hens, and how many of them, wisely!
 Especially if you’re going on a trip.

-Key No.5 – Pick a hen-friendly city
+Pick a hen-friendly city

 Maybe it’s time to give the people of Barcelona a break, and head over to Lisbon or Amsterdam where they’ll be more than happy to have you!

 My hen do was one of the most memorable trips I’ll ever take.
-In three adjectives it was fast-paced, exciting and emotional.
+In three adjectives, it was fast-paced, exciting and emotional.
 It was an opportunity to reflect on my life and the people who are with me as I enter into marriage.
 I had a mix of old and new friends, which I hope will always be in my life one way or another.
 A big thank you to my girls who I’m sure are reading this to make sure I didn’t really spill the beans on my hen trip!
 I love you guys.